Apply Now

 Homepage Academic Curriculum

-Overview
+Curriculum Overview

 Early Years (ages 2-5)

-Prep School (ages 6-14)
+Primary School (ages 6-11)

-Senior School (ages 14-18)
+Secondary School (ages 11-18)

-Our Senior School curriculum instils in our pupils an abiding passion for our global scientific, linguistic and cultural heritage.
+Our Secondary School curriculum instils in our pupils an abiding passion for our global scientific, linguistic and cultural heritage.
 Pupils are encouraged to pursue a diversity of courses and extend themselves beyond their comfort zone.
 They graduate empowered with the knowledge, skills and independence of mind that will make them effective and responsible leaders in the future.
 Our year 10 and 11 pupils work toward the International General Certificate of Secondary Education (IGCSE) examination qualifications.
 This provides them with a comprehensive mix of core subjects, such as English, mathematics and science along with options in the humanities, arts and PE.
 Sixth form pupils study the International Baccalaureate Diploma Programme (IBDP).
 This is the world's premier university entrance qualification and incorporates academics with the arts, physical fitness and community service.

 IB Diploma Programme